Data augmentation instead of explicit regularization: Discussion

 \section{Discussion}

-We have presented a systematic analysis of the role of data augmentation in deep convolutional neural networks for object recognition, focusing on the comparison with popular explicit regularization techniques---weight decay and dropout.
-In order to facilitate the discussion and the analysis, we first proposed in Section~\ref{sec:expl_impl_reg} definitions of explicit and implicit regularization, which have been ambiguously used in the literature.
-Accordingly, we have argued that data augmentation should not be considered an explicit regularizer, such as weight decay and dropout.
-Then, we provided some theoretical insights in Section~\ref{sec:theoretical} that highlight some advantages of data augmentation over explicit regularization.
-Finally, we have empirically shown that explicit regularization is not only unnecessary \citep{zhang2016}, but also that its generalization gain can be achieved by data augmentation alone.
-Moreover, we have demonstrated that, unlike data augmentation, weight decay and dropout exhibit poor adaptability to changes in the architecture and the amount of training data.
+In this section we summarize our findings and discuss their relevance.
+In particular, we challenge the need for weight decay and dropout to train artificial neural networks, and propose to rethink data augmentation as a \textit{first class} technique instead of a \textit{cheating} method.

-Despite the limitations of our empirical study, we have chosen three significantly distinct network architectures and three data sets in order to increase the generality of our conclusions, which should ideally be confirmed by future work on a wider range of models, data sets and even other domains such text or speech.
-It is important to note, however, that we have taken a conservative approach in our experimentation: all the hyperparameters have been kept as in the original models, which included both weight decay and dropout, as well as light augmentation.
-This setup is clearly suboptimal for models trained without explicit regularization.
-Besides, the heavier data augmentation scheme was deliberately not optimized to improve the performance and it was not the scope of this work to propose a specific data augmentation technique.
-As future work, we plan to propose data augmentation schemes that can more successfully be exploited by any deep model.
+As an empirical analysis, one caveat of our work is the limited number of experiments (over 300 models trained).
+In order to increase the generality of our conclusions, we chose three significantly distinct network architectures and three data sets.
+Importantly, we also took a conservative approach in our experimentation: all the hyperparameters were kept as in the original models, which included both weight decay and dropout, as well as light augmentation.
+This setup is clearly sub-optimal for models trained without explicit regularization.
+Besides, the heavier data augmentation scheme was deliberately not optimized to improve the performance as it was not the scope of this work to propose a specific data augmentation technique.
+We leave for future work to explore data augmentation schemes that can more successfully be exploited by any deep model.
+Finally, in order to strengthen the conclusions from the empirical analysis, we have also discussed some theoretical insights in \cref{sec:theoretical}, concluding that the generalization gain provided by weight decay can be seen as a lower bound of what can be achieved by domain-specific data augmentation.
+We also hope that this work inspires researchers in other application domains, such as natural language processing, to further contrast data augmentation and explicit regularization.

-The relevance of our findings lies in the fact that explicit regularization is currently the standard tool to enable the generalization of most machine learning methods and is included in most convolutional neural networks.
-However, we have empirically shown that simply removing the explicit regularizers often improves the performance or only marginally reduces it, if some data augmentation is applied.
-These results are supported by the theoretical insights provided in in Section~\ref{sec:theoretical}.